webplatform/docs/guides/advanced_selectors_guide/index.md

  font-weight: bold;
 }</syntaxhighlight>

-Take care if you don't specify these rules in the same order as they are shown in above, otherwise they might not work as you expect.
-This is due to the way specificity causes later rules in the stylesheet to override earlier rules.
-You’ll learn more about specificity in [[Inheritance and cascade]].
+Take care to specify these rules in the same order as they are shown in above, because otherwise they might not work as you expect.
+This is due to the way specificity causes later rules in the style sheet to override earlier rules.
+Specificity is covered in more detail in the article titled [[Inheritance and cascade]].

 As another example, the <code>:focus</code> pseudo-class is also useful as a usability aid in forms.
 For example, you can highlight the input field that has the active blinking cursor inside it with a rule like this: